 Here’s a brief overview of the types of insurance a freelancer should consider:

 Freelancers have unique financial considerations—and the financial world can be overwhelming and full of advice (not all of it correct).
 Putting good systems in place, taking a holistic view of your financial health, and finding a trusted financial advisor who can provide solid advice as life circumstances change are all ways to help set you up for success.
+For a more in-depth review on insurance, check out our blog on: 5 Types of Insurance Freelancers Should Know About.

 Peter Bourg is a Registered Representative and Financial Advisor of Park Avenue Securities, LLC (PAS).
 Securities products/services and advisory services are offered through PAS, member FINRA, SIPC.
 Financial Representative, The Guardian Life Insurance Company of America® (Guardian), New York, NY.
 Park Avenue Securities is a wholly owned subsidiary of Guardian.
 Ashford Advisors is not an independent registered investment advisor nor an affiliate or subsidiary of PAS or Guardian.
 Ashford Advisors is not registered in any state or with the U.S. Securities and Exchange Commission as a Registered Investment Advisor.
 CA License #0I07706; AR Insurance License #10381689.
 No compensation has been provided by the adviser in connection with this interview.